open-neuromorphic/open-neuromorphic.github.io/content/post/101/index.md

 ---

 # Neuromorphic Engineering in 10 minutes
 Neuromorphic engineering is a broad term that encompasses multiple approaches.
 Generally speaking, it takes inspiration from biological systems to process information as efficiently as possible.
 Such systems can be the mammal brain that is capable of language or abstract thought, a retina that compresses visual information or the navigation system of a bee.
-We then try to mimic those systems to a certain level of abstraction, by rebuilding them from the ground up.
+We then try to mimic those systems to a certain level of abstraction, by rebuilding them from the ground up on another substrate.
 This brings is to the first important principle of neuromorphic engineering, which is that it relies on a new class of hardware.
 Why is that necessary?
 Because current hardware doesn’t work like biological systems!
-The von Neumann architecture that our computers are based on separates computation from memory and constantly has to move data around.
-This data movement costs up to 40% of the overall power budget, which is a huge waste!
+The von Neumann architecture, that our computers are based on, separates computation from memory and constantly has to move data around, which is called von Neumann bottleneck.
+This data movement takes up to 40% of the overall power budget, which is a huge waste!

-### In-memory computing
+## In-memory computing
 In a brain, the computation and data is co-located, meaning that the information is stored (in the form of ion concentrations, membrane potentials, synaptic connections) and processed (in the form of spike rates, phases or timings) in the same neuron!
-Therefore neuromorphic engineering is interested in what’s called in-memory computing, where data doesn’t have to be moved around but can be modified and used to calculate where it’s stored.
-Such in-memory computing exists in digital technology or more recently also in analog technology, where a new eletrical component called the memristor could bring potentially very high gains.
-Such memristors can be arranged on a large grid, which is called a crossbar array.
+Therefore neuromorphic engineering is interested in what’s called in-memory computing, where data doesn’t have to be moved around but can be modified in place.
+The problem of data movement in digital hardware is alleviated through cache-level computation or processing-in-memory.
+In analog technology, in-memory computing can be achieved with a new eletrical component called the memristor.
+Memristors are resistive devices that retain a sort of memory of their past states.
+They tiny devices can be arranged on a large grid, which is called a crossbar array.
 Every node (crossing) in the array can be seen as a connection in a neural network.
-Then, instead of using digital CMOS technology and many transistors to represent numbers in a digital format, store and retrieve them from memory, add them together and then move all those bits again to storage, in the case of a crossbar array, we can work with eletrical currents and voltages directly!
+Then, instead of using digital CMOS technology and many transistors to represent numbers in a digital format, store and retrieve them from memory, add them together and then move all those bits again to storage, in the case of a crossbar array, we can work with eletrical currents and voltages directly to perform vector-matrix multiplications very efficiently!
 An input is therefore represented in the analog domain in the form of a current or voltage, in contrast to converting it to bits.
 This makes the computation extremely efficient, but also a bit more erroneous.

+### Analog vs digital hardware
 That is an example of the trade-offs between computing in the analog versus in the digital domain.

-### Analog vs digital hardware

-The analog circuit will necessarily have some variations between its components (resistors, transistors), and when used to compute directly, results will vary.
-The components of the digital circuit are subject to the same variations during fabrication (mainly because a transistor is now as wide as a few hundred atoms), but CMOS technology combines multiple of them to use digital representations (bits that are either 0 or 1) that are much more stable.
-There are two more principles that neuromorpic is making use of.

 Analog hardware leverages continuous signals to mimic the behavior of biological neurons more closely.
 Its main strength lies in its ability to process information in parallel, providing high-speed and energy-efficient computations.
 Additionally, analog circuits are well-suited for solving complex, continuous-valued problems, making them ideal for tasks such as pattern recognition and sensory processing.
 However, analog hardware suffers from noise, limited precision, and calibration challenges, which can impact the accuracy and reliability of computations.

 On the other hand, digital hardware employs discrete signals and binary logic, allowing for precise and reliable computations.
 Digital neuromorphic systems excel at handling spiking neural networks and tasks involving discrete values or events.
 The ability to perform complex mathematical operations accurately makes digital hardware suitable for tasks like complex mathematical modeling and data processing.
 Moreover, digital systems are inherently robust against noise and environmental variations, ensuring consistency in computations.
 However, they tend to consume more power and may face challenges in efficiently simulating certain biologically inspired neural behaviors.

+The analog circuit will necessarily have some variations between its components (resistors, transistors), and when used to compute directly, results will vary.
+The components of the digital circuit are subject to the same variations during fabrication (mainly because a transistor is as wide as a few hundred atoms these days), but CMOS technology combines multiple of them to use digital representations (bits that are either 0 or 1) that are much more stable.

+There are two more principles that neuromorpic is making use of.

 ### Asynchronous computation